-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, and each major fund of the Fig Garden Fire Protection District, as of June 30, 2021, and the respective changes in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and the General Fund of Fig Garden Fire Protection District as of June 30, 2019, and the respective changes in financial position thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.

-570 N. Magnolia Avenue, Suite 100 Clovis, CA 93611
+570 N. Magnolia Avenue, Suite 100

+Clovis, CA 93611